-To determine the ranking for Innovation actions, the score for the criterion 'Impact' will be given a weight of 1.5.
+To determine the ranking for 'Innovation actions', the score for 'Impact' will be given a weight of 1.5.

-Proposals that pass the individual threshold AND the overall threshold will be considered for funding - within the limits of the available call budget.
+Proposals that pass the individual threshold AND the overall threshold will be considered for funding, within the limits of the available call budget.
 Other proposals will be rejected.

+Two-stage calls

-Two-stage calls - For the evaluation of first-stage applications under a two-stage submission procedure, only the criteria 'Excellence' and 'Impact' will be evaluated.
+For the evaluation of first-stage applications under a two-stage submission procedure, only the 'Excellence' and 'Impact' criteria will be evaluated.
 Within these criteria, only the aspects in bold will be considered.

 The threshold for both individual criteria will be 4.
-For each indicative budget-split in the call conditions, the overall threshold applying to the sum of the two individual scores, will be set at a level ensuring that the total requested budget of proposals admitted to stage 2 is as close as possible to three times the available budget, and in any case, not less than two and a half times the available budget.
+For each indicative budget-split in the call conditions, the overall threshold applying to the sum of the two individual scores will be set at a level that ensures the total requested budget of proposals admitted to stage 2 is as close as possible to three times the available budget, and not less than two and a half times the available budget.
 The actual level will therefore depend on the volume of proposals received.
-The threshold is expected to normally be set at 8 or 8.5.
+The threshold is expected normally to be set at 8 or 8.5.

-The evaluation procedure is explained further in section F.
+The evaluation procedure is explained further in Annex F below.